cuth/no-mutation-cheatsheet/README.md

 A quick reference for alternatives to mutable methods for Javascript collections.

 ## Arrays
 Arrays have lots of methods that will introduce side effects into your functions.
-It's possible to avoid the following _mutating_ methods, with a mixture of `slice`, `reduce` and the `...` (rest and spread) operator.
+It's possible to avoid the following _mutating_ methods, with a mixture of `slice`, `filter`, `reduce` and the `...` (rest and spread) operator.

 ### pop/shift
 `pop` and `shift` remove the last and first element from an array, respectively.